- Puppy Shots (Veterinarians may have slightly varying approaches to the series of puppy shots… due to living in different states or climates etc)

 Solo-Jec® KC which is one dose that goes up their nose. ($4.99 per dose as of 11/4/2017)

 Heartworm is endemic to most of the United States and prevention is the key.
 We start on heartworm meds at 16 weeks of age and continue into adulthood.
 We use Revolution which treats both fleas and heartworms which is wonderful.
-However, I don’t use it on any breeding dogs as I have found that it prevents them coming in heat.
+However, I don’t use it on any breeding dogs as I have found that it prevents them from coming in heat.
 But that is my own belief.

 I also do Heartworm preventative on the 1st of each month and any type of deworming on the 15th so this way the two medicines are not given at the same time.